deyuan/decaf-compiler/README.md

 ```
 ./run ../tests/4_codegen/tictactoe.decaf
 ```
 The Decaf compiler also supports a debugging option `-d` with arguments such as `ast`, `st` and `tac` to dump abstract syntax tree, symbol table and three-address code.
 Usage examples are as follows.
+There are a few other verbose debugging switches including `lex`, `parser`, `ast+`, `sttrace` and `tac+`.
 ```
 ./dcc -d ast < ../tests/4_codegen/tictactoe.decaf > debug.txt
 ./dcc -d ast st tac < ../tests/4_codegen/tictactoe.decaf > debug.txt
 ```

+## Multi-pass Lexical/Syntax/Semantic Analysis, IR Generation and Code Emission
+The compiler traverses source code and AST for multiple passes to perform lexical/syntax/semantic analysis, generate IR and emit MIPS assembly.
+The multi-pass analysis is implementated as `Program::BuildST()`, `Program::Check()` and `Program::Emit()` in `ast_stmt.cc`.
+* Pass 0: Traverse source code and build AST
+  * The scanner and parser traverse source code and build the AST
+  * The compiler reports all lexical errors and syntax errors in this pass
+* Pass 1: Build symbol table
+  * The compiler traverses AST and reports declaration conflict errors in local scope
+  * With this pass, the compiler supports the feature that all declarations in a scope are immediately visible when entering the scope
+* Pass 2: Check identifier declaration
+  * The compiler traverses AST and reports errors of undeclared indentifiers based on the symbol table built in previous pass
+* Pass 3: Analyze class/interface inheritance
+  * The compiler traverses AST and reports inheritance-related errors such as mismatched overriden class members and unimplemented interfaces
+* Pass 4: Check all other semantic errors
+  * The compiler traverses AST and reports type errors, function argument errors, bread, field access and function calls
+  * Until this pass, the compiler can fully understand scopes and inheritance to perform accurate semantic analysis
+* Pass 5: Generate TAC as IR
+  * The compiler checks the existance of main function with signature `void main() {}`
+  * The compiler assigns offsets for class members and global variables, and it adds prefix to all functions and class methods
+  * The compiler traverses AST and generate TAC
+  * The compiler creates VTables to support dynamic dispatch of class virtual methods
+* Pass 6: Emit MIPS assembly based on TAC
+  * The compiler emits MIPS assembly that can be executed by the SPIM simulator

 ## Source Code Structure
 * src/Makefile